You can find some great casual spots for coffee, tea, ice cream and chocolates in San Miguel:

 Cafe Oso Azul, or the Blue Bear, is one of my favorite spots and I have to go every time I am back in town.
 Owned by two Danes, this is a cafe serving breakfast, lunch, coffee, desserts and smoothies.
 It is a charming spot with a lovely courtyard with outdoor seating.
 They just expanded their interior dining space.
 The coffee is always excellent.
 I always try to order one of their quiches or omelettes for lunch.
 They also roast their own coffee.
 Zacateros 17.

 Thanks to local friends I found Miga Panaderia Artesanal at Sterling Dickinson #21 .
 It sits along a number of new neighborhood cafes and restaurants.
 It is a perfect spot to go on a weekend when the center of town can be crowded.
 They have a number of coffee, tea and other drinks and wonderful homemade pastries I loved the latte and the croissants that I purchased!
-I will definitely go back.
+I have been back two more times!!

 Nearby is the recently opened is Panalillo at Umaran 34.
 This small cafe in the Hotel Naramu, features coffee drinks and great pastries.
 I suggest stopping in and sitting at one of the their tables in the small couryard of the hotel.
 I enjoyed the friendly staff!